 "Israel is interesting for a discussion of the general disorder inasmuch as it shifted to regressive populist politics at least one decade before the global slide into populism we are now witnessing – what Christophe Ayad has called in a Le Monde article the Israélisation du monde (occidental)", as the Israeli sociologist Eva Illouz put it down down in her essay From the paradox of liberation to the demise of liberal elites.
 Ayad in his article is quite blunt: "La question identitaire a fini par se substituer à toutes les autres, pourtant bien réelles, à commencer par celle des inégalités sociales."

 Carl Schmitt stated paradigmatically that who reigns (over) the emergency state is the one who really exercises power and therefore is able to determine the narrative of power.
 Schmitt's axiom is put to use in the Holy Land on a daily basis such as nowadays the settlers as calculating stirrers are the actual winners in politics.
-They stress an emergency state and put themselves above law, shown in the example, when they threaten to shoot at the photorapher without having to fear any consequences from the authorities.
+They stress an emergency state and put themselves consequently above the law, shown in the example, when they threaten to beat up or even shoot at the author of these lines without having to fear any consequences from the authorities.
 'Law regards equity' as a principle is here annulled and this is considered in general terms as arbitrariness or despotism.
-This is quite remarkable for a religion or idealogy that put 'law' in the forefront of the shop window.
+This is quite remarkable for a religion or idealogy that has put 'law' in the forefront of the shop window.
 So, there is nothing less at stake as democracy itself, not only in the state of Israel, but as well here in the democratic Western Europe.
 What happens elsewhere informs not only political and cultural practices here, in today's globalized society undoubtly power elites have gained an influence that is unheard of and we actually should think of it as a force that is not too much in favor of democratic politics.